 Josie smiled in return and quickly dialed the number she had memorized as a last resort, and this was indeed a last resort.
 Most people didn’t know phone numbers off the tops of their heads anymore, but Josie had this one down, and it was definitely, one-thousand-percent, a last resort.

-The phone rang a couple of times before it was picked up, which was a miracle in itself, because she had been fairly certain that Caitlyn would not pick up an unknown number.
+The phone rang a couple of times before it was picked up, which was a miracle in itself, because she had been fairly certain Caitlyn would not pick up an unknown number.

 “Hello?” asked Josie’s younger sister on the other end of the line.